LouisRanjard/matlabHTK/Tutorial_diving_petrel/tutorial.md

 addpath(genpath('/home/louis/matlabHTK-master')) ;
 cd /home/louis/matlabHTK-master/Tutorial_diving_petrel ;
 more off;
+graphics_toolkit("gnuplot");
 ```
 Use `more off;` in Octave to suppress some unnecessary messages (disable Paging Screen Output).
+Depending on how you downloaded the package, you may need to use the path '/home/louis/matlabHTK' instead of '/home/louis/matlabHTK-master'.
+For correctly displaying plots in Octave, make sure you are using the gnuplot system `graphics_toolkit("gnuplot");`.

 #### Training
 Set up and train HMMs for each label found in the manually annotated label files in training directory